Boosting propagule transport models with individual-specific data from mobile apps: Results

 Angler trips were estimated to be strongest between subbasins located close to metropolitan areas, with estimates up to $22.3$ thousand ($95\%$ confidence interval $[14.5\e 3,32.6\e 3]$) directly consecutive angler trips per year (Figure~\ref{fig:HUC-HUC-trips}).
 The subbasin most at risk of receiving anglers infested with whirling disease propagules were those located close to larger cities and in proximity to the already infested area (Figure~\ref{fig:HUC-risk}).
 The subbasin with the highest inflow of high-risk trips was estimated to receive $27.7$ thousand ($[18.1\e 3,40.3\e 3]$) such trips per year.
 The estimated mean number of fishing days per angler and year was $20.5$ ($[12.5,34.1]$) as per our model.
 For comparison, the corresponding estimate from a $2016$ mail-out survey was $18$ (standard deviation between $0.9$ and $2.7$) \citep{dfo_survey_2019}.

 The pseudo-$R^{2}$ values of the model components decreased as more complexity was added.
-The submodel for the day suitability achieved a pseudo-$R^{2}$ of $0.47$, whereas the component for the origin-dependent trip rates and the destination choice probabilities yielded a value $0.35$ and the model for the remaining choice parameters had a pseudo-$R^{2}$ of $0.26$.
-The mean absolute error for aggregated results changed only marginally as more data were added to fit the model (Figure~\ref{fig:Mean-absolute-error}).
-The model consistently achieved better or equal error scores than estimates based on the empirical distribution of trips.
+The submodel for the day suitability achieved a pseudo-$R^{2}$ of $0.47$.
+Adding the component for the origin-dependent trip rates and the destination choice probabilities yielded a value $0.35$.
+Predicted and observed values for this model component are depicted in Figure \ref{fig:Predicted-observed}.
+The joint model including the remaining choice parameters had a pseudo-$R^{2}$ of $0.26$.

+The submodel for the traffic between origins and destinations estimated the outflow from origins with a mean error of $1.48$, the inflow to destinations with a mean error of $1.6$ and the traffic between individual pairs with a mean error of $0.0073$.
+The corresponding values obtained by using the data directly were $1.83$, $1.81$, and $0.0074$.
+That is, applying the model did not increase the error.